 At a young age, Dr. Gall’s eyes were straight, although they would turn-in or go cross-eyed from time to time; he would stumble (bump into walls) and be less coordinated than other toddlers.

 After a visit to the eye doctor, he was diagnosed with accommodative esotropia (eyes turning-in due the need to over-focus to see clearly) and the proper treatment of corrective glasses proved very successful.
-While wearing glasses, Dr. Gall eyes did not over-focus, they stayed straight and his ability to run, catch and jump improved immensely (improved eye-body and eye-hand coordination).
+While wearing glasses, Dr. Gall eyes did not over-focus, they stayed straight and his ability to run, catch and jump improved immensely (eyes leading the body for improved performance).
 This positive outcome was Dr. Gall’s early experience with eye doctors.

 In his teenage years, Dr. Gall invested his student earnings, with his regular eye doctor, for a pair of contact lenses.
 Now instead of wearing glasses fulltime, he wore contact lenses every day which improved his side-vision and offered more natural vision.
 This was another positive experience of clear comfortable vision with the help of an eye doctor.